French Directorate-General for Civil Protection and Crisis Management accreditation

-Cedre is accredited in accordance with article L. 211-5-1 and R. 211-120 to R. 211-122 of the French Code of the Environment by the Ministry of Ecology, Sustainable Development and Energy and is responsible for conducting missions of general interest providing expertise and support for the authorities at sea, in sea ports, on the shoreline, in lakes and in watercourses.
+Cedre is also accredited in accordance with article L. 211-5-1 and R. 211-120 to R. 211-122 of the French Code of the Environment by the Ministry for the Ecological and Inclusive Transition to conduct missions of general interest providing expertise and support for the authorities including:

 - spill risk analysis, technical support for crisis management, response techniques and a permanent 24-hour emergency duty service to provide operational advice to the authorities concerned in the event of an incident